Alicepinch/bakemyday/README.md

 ## Credits

-All images and content has been taken from the [@bakemyday_byamber](https://www.instagram.com/bakemyday_byamber/) instagram account.
+All images and content has been taken from the [@bakemyday_byamber](https://www.instagram.com/bakemyday_byamber/) Instagram account.
 I have full permission to use all images and all branding for this website from the owner of this business.
+- CI Slack Community

 ## Codes

 - [Django Central](https://djangocentral.com/building-a-blog-application-with-django/) was used to help build the blog app
-- [Ordinary Coders](https://ordinarycoders.com/blog/article/build-a-django-contact-form-with-email-backend) was used to help build contact app
+- [Ordinary Coders](https://ordinarycoders.com/blog/article/build-a-django-contact-form-with-email-backend) was used to help build a contact app